burik666/yagostatus/README.md

     ]
 ```

-- `template` - The template that is applied to the output of the widget.
+- `templates` - The templates that apply to widget blocks.
 - `events` - List of commands to be executed on user actions.
     * `button` - X11 button ID (0 for any, 1 to 3 for left/middle/right mouse button.
 4/5 for mouse wheel up/down.
 Default: `0`).
     * `modifiers` - List of X11 modifiers condition.